SamiPerttu/fundsp/README.md

 All operators are associative, except the left associative `-` and `/`.

+### Broadcasting

 Arithmetic operators are applied to outputs channel-wise.
 Arithmetic between two components never broadcasts channels.

 Direct arithmetic with `f48` values, however, broadcasts to an arbitrary number of channels.

 The negation operator broadcasts also: `-A` is equivalent with `(0.0 - A)`.

 For example, `A * constant(2.0)` and `A >> mul(2.0)` are equivalent and expect `A` to have one output.
 On the other hand, `A * 2.0` works with any `A`, even *sinks*.

+### Generators, Filters and Sinks

+Components can be broadly classified into generators, filters and sinks.
+*Generators* have only outputs, while *filters* have both inputs and outputs.

 Sinks are components with no outputs.
 Direct arithmetic on a sink translates to a no-op.
 In the prelude, `sink()` returns a mono sink.

+### Combinators

 Of special interest among operators are the four custom combinators:
 *cascade* ( `/` ), *pipe* ( `>>` ), *branch* ( `&` ) and *stack* ( `|` ).

+Cascade and pipe are serial operators where components appear in *processing* order.
+Branch, stack, and arithmetic operators are parallel operators where components appear in *channel* order.

 Each come with their own connectivity rules.
+Piping, branching and stacking are all fully associative operations, while cascading is left associative.

-### Cascade
+#### Cascade

 The idea of the cascade is of a processing chain where some channels are threaded through and some are bypassed.
 Signals that are threaded throughout - typically audio - are placed in the first channels.
+A cascade can be thought of as an inline audio bus with a fixed set of audio and control channels.

+Each component in a cascade has the same number of inputs.
 The number of reused inputs depends on the number of preceding outputs.
-The number of inputs remains the same throughout a cascade.

 Due to associativity, a chain of cascade ( `/` ) operators defines a *far* cascade.
 In a far cascade, all bypasses are sourced from the leftmost input.